CyberFlameGO/svnpython/Doc/library/functions.rst

    .. index:: pair: Boolean; type

-   .. versionadded:: 2.2.1

-   .. versionchanged:: 2.3
-      If no argument is given, this function returns :const:`False`.
+.. function:: bytearray([arg[, encoding[, errors]]])

+   Return a new array of bytes.
+The :class:`bytearray` type is a mutable sequence of integers in the range 0 <= x < 256.
+It has most of the usual methods of mutable sequences, described in :ref:`typesseq-mutable`, as well as most methods that the :class:`str` type has, see :ref:`bytes-methods`.

+   The optional *arg* parameter can be used to initialize the array in a few different ways:

+   * If it is a *string*, you must also give the *encoding* (and optionally, *errors*) parameters; :func:`bytearray` then converts the Unicode string to bytes using :meth:`str.encode`.

+   * If it is an *integer*, the array will have that size and will be initialized with null bytes.

+   * If it is an object conforming to the *buffer* interface, a read-only buffer of the object will be used to initialize the bytes array.

+   * If it is an *iterable*, it must be an iterable of integers in the range ``0 <= x < 256``, which are used as the initial contents of the array.

+   Without an argument, an array of size 0 is created.

-.. function:: callable(object)
+.. function:: bytes([arg[, encoding[, errors]]])

-   Return :const:`True` if the *object* argument appears callable, :const:`False` if not.
-If this returns true, it is still possible that a call fails, but if it is false, calling *object* will never succeed.
-Note that classes are callable (calling a class returns a new instance); class instances are callable if they have a :meth:`__call__` method.
+   Return a new "bytes" object, which is an immutable sequence of integers in the range ``0 <= x < 256``.  :class:`bytes` is an immutable version of :class:`bytearray` -- it has the same non-mutating methods and the same indexing and slicing behavior.

+   Accordingly, constructor arguments are interpreted as for :func:`buffer`.

+   Bytes objects can also be created with literals, see :ref:`strings`.

 .. function:: chr(i)

-   Return a string of one character whose ASCII code is the integer *i*.
+   Return the string of one character whose Unicode codepoint is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``.
 This is the inverse of :func:`ord`.
-The argument must be in the range [0..255], inclusive;
+The valid range for the argument depends how Python was configured -- it may be either UCS2 [0..0xFFFF] or UCS4 [0..0x10FFFF].
    :exc:`ValueError` will be raised if *i* is outside that range.
-See also :func:`unichr`.

 .. function:: classmethod(function)